 (Editor’s note: This blog originally appeared on Medium on Mar.
 12, 2020, and represents the opinions and recommendations of its UC Davis authors: Professor of Technology Management Hemant Bhargava; Professor of Mathematics Joseph Biello; and Research Scientist John Durand, John Muir Institute of the Environment.)

-The world is ablaze with the novel coronavirus COVID-19, with over 110,000 known infections and nearly 5,000 deaths as of March 12, 2020.
+The world is ablaze with the novel coronavirus COVID-19, with nearly 4 million known infections and more than 270,000 deaths as of May 8, 2020.
 We urge decision-makers to take bold, decisive, and preventive action.

 Although many cases will be mild particularly among students, we must be proactive—not reactive—to ensure the protection of our valued campus community members who live and/or work closely with at-risk populations, or are at-risk themselves.